Skip to main content

 Sometimes creams can help relieve itching, burning, and tingling.

-• Cold compresses: Applying a cold compress to the affected area for 5 to 10 minutes every hour can help reduce swelling and tingling.
+• Cold compresses: Applying a cold compress or ice to the affected area for 5 to 10 minutes every hour can help reduce swelling and tingling.

-• Garlic: It has antiviral properties, which may help prevent viral infections by stopping the virus from entering or replicating inside the cells.
+• Garlic: It has antiviral properties that may help prevent viral infections by blocking viral entry or replication within cells.
 However, using raw garlic on the skin can cause burns.